 The Department encourages student participation in regular discussion groups and colloquia.
 Recent guest lecturers featured in the Department's international speakers series include Richard Rorty (University of Virginia), Jane Heal (Cambridge), Günter Wohlfart (Wuppertal), Carl Hausman (Pennsylvania State), Th.
 C. W. Oudemans (Leiden), Daniel Dennett (TUFTS), Gunther Mensching (Hannover), Guy Debrock (Nijmegen), and Roland Faber (Vienna).

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
 Visit the Department of Philosophy website for areas for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.